wuwowuyi/Finetuning-GPT-on-Multiple-NLP-tasks/README.md

 * epochs = 20
 * gradient_accumulation_steps = 32

-Block size is longer than >95% of the training sentences plus prompting question, and batch size is adjusted to fit the memory.
+Block size is longer than >95% of the training sentences plus prompting question, and batch size is adjusted to fit the GPU.

 ## SST ([Stanford Sentiment Analysis](https://nlp.stanford.edu/sentiment/treebank.html))